Lahcen-Ouhassou/Random-Quotes-Generator/README.md

 ## How to Use

-1. Click the "Generate Quote" button
+1. Click the "Generate" button
 2. A new quote will appear each time

 ## Author